hirenrparghi/github-actions-demo/README.md

 ## CI/CD Basics

-* CI : Continuous Integration:
+* CI : Continuous Integration   :
     * automating the repetitive works by running a workflow in CI server (pre set) on every(or choosed) commit in respective git repo.
     * commit changes --> git repo --> CI server --> Success/Fail.
     * through CI/CD issues (small!) can be detected before merging them into the master.